 The picture is surreal and the silence is eerie.

 All the vehicles have their engines switched off as everyone marvels at the setting sun.

 On our way to dinner, we stop at a camel enclosure.

 Even though life in Dubai is no longer nomadic, camels, which were once the ships of the desert, now replaced by four-wheel drives, continue to play an important role in Bedouin culture.

 Camel racing is a popular sport and the UAE has 15 racetracks across the country with spacious modern stadiums.

 Each year, over 17,000 camels from the oil-rich Gulf countries — the United Arab Emirates, Saudi Arabia, Oman, Qatar and Bahrain — are registered for a camel beauty contest which takes place over two weeks in the UAE’s Western desert.

-Sheik Hamdan bin Mohammed bin Rashid al-Maktoum, the son of Dubai’s ruler Sheik Mohammed and his heir apparent, bought 16 camels for US$4.5 million including one which the sheik paid US$2.7 million for.
+Sheik Hamdan bin Mohammed bin Rashid al-Maktoum, the son of Dubai’s ruler Sheik Mohammed and his heir apparent, bought 16 camels for US$4.5 million including one which the sheikh paid US$2.7 million for.

 We end our evening in a traditional Bedouin camp, eating crossed-legged on the carpeted sand floor while a whirling dervish, from the mystical Sufi Islam sect originating in Turkey, entertains us with his frenetic whirling dance.

-We shake hands and seal our pact with another puff of the shisa pipe.
+We shake hands and seal our pact with another puff of the shisha pipe.